-Hotspot Shield works with popular streaming sites like Netflix and Amazon Prime, has extremely fast speeds, is easy to use, and provides good security features.
-It has 1,800+ servers in 80+ countries and intuitive apps for iOS, Android, Windows, macOS, Linux, smart TVs, and routers.
+Hotspot Shield is great for streaming, very fast, easy to use, and secure.
+It has 3,200+ servers in 80+ countries and intuitive apps for iOS, Android, Windows, macOS, Linux, and smart TVs.

-In my tests, Hotspot Shield’s proprietary Hydra protocol provided lightning-fast fast speeds for streaming, torrenting, browsing, and gaming on local and distant servers.
+In my tests, Hotspot Shield provided me with lightning-fast fast speeds for streaming, torrenting, browsing, and gaming on local and distant servers.

 Hotspot Shield has industry-standard VPN security features like 256-bit AES encryption, a no-logs policy, secure protocols, and a kill switch.
 It also has extra features like split-tunneling, obfuscation, perfect forward secrecy, and Tor support.

 Hotspot Shield is a great VPN, but it’s missing some important features on some apps.
-IPv6 and WebRTC leak protection are only available on Windows, the kill switch is included just on Android and Windows, and there’s no WireGuard protocol.
-Also, Hotspot Shield doesn’t always work in restrictive countries like China, and while there’s a quick-connect feature, it only connects you to US servers.
+IPv6 and WebRTC leak protection is only available on Windows, the VPN doesn’t always work in restrictive countries like China, and while there’s a quick-connect feature, it only connects you to US servers.
 And it’s one of the more expensive VPNs on the market in 2023.